arielchen07/City-Builder/README.md

-# YOUR PRODUCT/TEAM NAME
-Game Engine/ Code Connoisseurs
+# Game Engine/ Code Connoisseurs
 ​
 > _Note:_ This document is intended to be relatively short.
 Be concise and precise.
 Assume the reader has no prior knowledge of your application and is non-technical.
 ​